How to Find the Slope when the Rise and the Run are Known

 So, slope = 8/2 = 4 meters.

 4 meters = 4/1 meters.
-This means that each time you go 4 meters straight up, you only go 1 meter horizontally.
+Suppose again that the unit is yard.
+This means that each time you go 4 yards straight up, you only go 1 yard horizontally.

 This situation is very steep because you go up a lot more compared to going horizontally.